energywebfoundation/secretstore-contracts/README.md

 #### Contracts
-Can be found in the [contracts](contracts) folder.
+They can be found in the [contracts](contracts) folder.

- - Permissioning contract **interface**
+- **Permissioning contract interface**
+- **Simple permissioning contracts**
   - **Static**: contract with burned-in addresses and doc-key
   - **FireAndForget**: one shot contract to only permisison one doc key with accounts.
 Can be set only in the constructor.
   - **NoDoc**: contract that allows access to all the given addresses irrespective of the document key
   - **Dynamic**: registry type contract to add an arbitrary number of doc keys and accounts

+- **Nodes-set contract with migration support**: Taken from [here](https://github.com/parity-contracts/secretstore-key-server-set) and described [here](https://wiki.parity.io/Secret-Store-Configuration#node-set-contracts).

 - **Registry**: a proper permissining registry contract implementation with ownership/admin support

 - **Relay**: a permissioning relay contract for upgradeability

- - **ERC165Query**: a contract that can query other contracts whether they support ERC165 and certain interfaces.
-Used in the relay contract.
+- ERC165Query and interface.
+Contract that can query which interface other contracts implement according to [ERC165](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-165.md).

 ## Contributing